 What are the conditions of Estacada Schools?

-The average Estacada School District building is over 50 years old.
-The district's last school bond was passed 20 years ago, and was used to build Clackamas River Elementary, create more classroom space at both River Mill and Eagle Creek elementaries, significantly update and remodel the almost one century old Estacada Middle School, and provide basic repairs at Estacada High School.
+The average Estacada School District building is around 60 years old.
+The district's last school bond was passed 23 years ago, and was used to build Clackamas River Elementary, create more classroom space at both River Mill and Eagle Creek elementaries, significantly update and remodel the almost one-century-old Estacada Middle School, and provide basic repairs at Estacada High School.